 We are fully committed to conducting business with integrity, having responsible business practices consistent with the highest ethical standards and being in compliance with all applicable laws and regulatory requirements.
-As we continue to grow in a complex business environment and expand to different jurisdictions, an Ethics and Compliance Department, was established with a reporting line to the Board Risk and Safety Committee.
+As we continue to grow in a complex business environment and expand to different jurisdictions, an Ethics and Compliance department was established with a reporting line to the Board Risk and Safety Committee.
+An ethics and compliance framework has been implemented and we are working to achieve the milestones under the framework to strengthen the ethical culture of SATS and mitigate risk exposure relating to bribery/corruption and other compliance-related matters.

-Whistle-Blowing Policy
+Whistle-blowing Policy